Katyasri/MLnow_GirlScript/README.md

 # MLnow_GirlScript
-This is the repository created for the ML course
+This is the repository created for the ML course.